-- Section Installation discusses how to download, compile and install doxygen for your platform. - Section Getting started tells you how to generate your first piece of documentation quickly. - Section Documenting the code demonstrates the various ways that code can be documented. - Section Lists show various ways to create lists. - Section Grouping shows how to group things together. - Section Including formulas shows how to insert formulas in the documentation. - Section Graphs and diagrams describes the diagrams and graphs that doxygen can generate. - Section Preprocessing explains how doxygen deals with macro definitions. - Section Automatic link generation shows how to put links to files, classes, and members in the documentation. - Section Output Formats shows how to generate the various output formats supported by doxygen. - Section Linking to external documentation explains how to let doxygen create links to externally generated documentation. - Section Frequently Asked Questions gives answers to frequently asked questions. - Section Troubleshooting tells you what to do when you have problems.
+- Section Installation discusses how to download, compile and install doxygen for your platform. - Section Getting started tells you how to generate your first piece of documentation quickly. - Section Documenting the code demonstrates the various ways that code can be documented. - Section Lists show various ways to create lists. - Section Grouping shows how to group things together. - Section Including formulas shows how to insert formulas in the documentation. - Section Graphs and diagrams describes the diagrams and graphs that doxygen can generate. - Section Preprocessing explains how doxygen deals with macro definitions. - Section Automatic link generation shows how to put links to files, classes, and members in the documentation. - Section Output Formats shows how to generate the various output formats supported by doxygen. - Section Searching shows various ways to search in the HTML documentation. - Section Customizing the output explains how you can customize the output generated by doxygen. - Section Custom Commands show how to define and use custom commands in your comments. - Section Linking to external documentation explains how to let doxygen create links to externally generated documentation. - Section Frequently Asked Questions gives answers to frequently asked questions.

+• Section Troubleshooting tells you what to do when you have problems.